gaurav-1024/fulan1/README.md

 # fulan1
-this is just for fun
+this is just for fun and fun